vackosar/vackosar.github.io/_posts/2021-03-22-google-product-taxonomy-viewer.md

 ![Google Product Taxonomy Interactive Viewer ](/images/google-shopping-taxonomy-viewer-graphic.png)

-Explore Google Product Taxonomy below.
+Explore Google Product Taxonomy below to understand where to place products in your feed.
 <span style="color: green">Click on the green nodes</span> to expand product category tree.
 The second click collapses the children in the diagram.

 <script src="/js/d3.v6.min.js" type="text/javascript"></script>